 As you can tell from my parenthesis this isn’t always easy to prove, so it is important to take advice.
 Or better still to think about a cohabitation agreement (often called a living together agreement) when you move in together.

 If your partner dies and you are not a beneficiary under their Will, whilst you have no automatic right to inherit, if you can show you were financially dependent on your partner you could make a claim against their estate even if you were not a beneficiary of the Will.

 Rights for cohabiting couples

 Whilst there is no direct legal duty between cohabiting couples to support each other, there are circumstances in which you may be able to protect your position, it is therefore always important to make an appointment with a specialist family lawyer to explore your options.

 If you are planning on moving in with your partner, it can be very useful to have a Cohabitation Agreement drawn up to set out your intentions.
-Whilst not all of the terms may be legally enforceable, it can create clarity on what will happen in the event of a separation and can reduce future conflict.
+This can create clarity on what will happen in the event of a separation and can reduce future conflict.